PierreExeter/rl_reach/docs/source/Evaluate policies.rst

 The plots are printed in the associated experiment folder, e.g. `logs/exp_99/ppo/`.

-Environment evaluation plot:
+An example of environment evaluation plot:

 .. image:: ../images/plot_episode_eval_log.png

-Experiment learning curves:
+An example of experiment learning curve:

 .. image:: ../images/reward_vs_timesteps_smoothed.png